cddmp/enum4linux-ng/README.md

-  -I                 Get printer information via RPC -R                 Enumerate users via RID cycling -N                 Do an NetBIOS names lookup (similar to nbtstat) and try to retrieve workgroup from output -w WORKGROUP       Specify workgroup/domain manually (usually found automatically) -u USER            Specify username to use (default "") -p PW              Specify password to use (default "") -d                 Get detailed information for users and groups, applies to -U, -G and -R -k USERS           User(s) that exists on remote system (default: administrator,guest,krbtgt,domain admins,root,bin,none).
-Used to get sid with "lookupsid known_username"
+  -I                 Get printer information via RPC -R                 Enumerate users via RID cycling -N                 Do an NetBIOS names lookup (similar to nbtstat) and try to retrieve workgroup from output -w DOMAIN          Specify workgroup/domain manually (usually found automatically) -u USER            Specify username to use (default "") -p PW              Specify password to use (default "") -K TICKET_FILE     Try to authenticate with Kerberos, only useful in Active Directory environment -H NTHASH          Try to authenticate with hash --local-auth       Authenticate locally to target
+  -d                 Get detailed information for users and groups, applies to -U, -G and -R -k USERS           User(s) that exists on remote system (default: administrator,guest,krbtgt,domain admins,root,bin,none).
+Used to get sid with "lookupsids"
   -r RANGES          RID ranges to enumerate (default: 500-550,1000-1050) -s SHARES_FILE     Brute force guessing for shares -t TIMEOUT         Sets connection timeout in seconds (default: 5s)